hashicorp/packer/website/source/docs/provisioners/shell-local.html.md

 Optional parameters:

--   `execute_command` (array of strings) - The command to use to execute the script.
-By default this is `["/bin/sh", "-c", "{{.Command}}"]`.
-The value is an array of arguments executed directly by the OS.
-The value of this is treated as [configuration template](/docs/templates/engine.html).
-The only available variable is `Command` which is the command to execute.

 -   `environment_vars` (array of strings) - An array of key/value pairs to
     inject prior to the `execute_command`.
 The format should be `key=value`.
     Packer injects some environmental variables by default into the environment, as well, which are covered in the section below.
+If you are building a windows vm on AWS, Azure or Google Compute and would like to access the generated password that Packer uses to connect to the instance via WinRM, you can use the template variable `{{.WinRMPassword}}` to set this as an environment variable.
+For example:
+    `"environment_vars": "WINRMPASS={{.WinRMPassword}}"`

 -   `execute_command` (array of strings) - The command used to execute the script.
     By default this is `["/bin/sh", "-c", "{{.Vars}}, "{{.Script}}"]` on unix and `["cmd", "/c", "{{.Vars}}", "{{.Script}}"]` on windows.
     This is treated as a [template engine](/docs/templates/engine.html).
-    There are two available variables: `Script`, which is the path to the script to run, and `Vars`, which is the list of `environment_vars`, if configured
+    There are two available variables: `Script`, which is the path to the script to run, and `Vars`, which is the list of `environment_vars`, if configured.

     If you choose to set this option, make sure that the first element in the array is the shell program you want to use (for example, "sh"), and a later